Arch9SK7/Wonder-Injector/README.md

 # Building

-PKHeX is a Windows Forms application which requires .NET Framework v4.6.
+Wonder Injector is a Windows Forms application which requires .NET Framework v4.6.
 The executable can be built with any compiler that supports C# 7.

 # Build Configurations